-If your Earnings change while receiving a benefit under this Plan, your monthly benefit amount will not be adjusted until you are eligible to receive a benefit again after you return to work and satisfy the Active Work requirement.
+If your Earnings change while receiving a benefit under this Plan, your monthly benefit amount will not be adjusted until you return to work and become eligible for LTD Plan coverage (excluding a recurrence for the same Disability).

 Benefits are based on a 30-day month and will be prorated accordingly for a partial month.